What is Benchmarking?

-Benchmarking is a continuous improvement process, and it is one that is very easy and affordable to use.
-You compare your organization with others like it, and learn practices that help you improve results and reduce costs.
+Benchmarking is a continuous improvement process, and facility benchmarking is applying this traditional process improvement technique to your facility assets and/or facility operations.
+It is a very easy and affordable improvement technique to use.
+You compare data about your organization/performance with others like you, and learn practices that help you improve results and reduce costs.
 Benchmarking identifies best practices — in other words, practices that yield the best results for the least cost.

-The most tangible benefit of benchmarking is cost savings, which can be significant.
+The most tangible benefit of facility benchmarking is facility related cost savings, which can be significant.
 For example, our Research Facilities group saved more than $158 million over a 5-year period — an average of about $1.25 per square foot annually.

-Most organizations participate in benchmarking for two primary reasons:
+Most organizations participate in facility benchmarking for two primary reasons:

 - To quantify how they stand.